Codeh4ck/Maze-Solver/README.md

 # Maze Solver
 A project demonstrating the solution of maze matrixes using the Breadth-first search algorithm.
+This project is a solution to the challenge given by the **AFDEmp (Alliance for Digital Employability) 1st Coding Bootcamp of Athens**.

 # Project features
 * Treats mazes as block matrixes (x, y coordinates - 2D integer array)